 Unfortunately, at the university level both the physical context and often pedagogical design, have even lower priority.
 AT this level teachers usually revert to the traditional role of information presenter.
 The physical environment defines a one-way dialog between presenter and audience.
 Anyone absent will not be missed.

 What does it feel like to enter the location in which you teach?

 Can you enhance the space in any way?
-Could it be made more comfortable?
+Could you make it more comfortable?
 Can you adjust the lighting or the seating or otherwise improve the comfort of the space?

 Does it feel like a place for learning?